ubermajestix/tdd/README.md

 Examples
 --------

-Using with test/unit:
+Use with test/unit:

     $ tdd test/unit/some_unit_test.rb

-Using with rspec:
+Use with rspec:

     $ tdd spec/some_spec.rb
+    # Run all specs
+    $ tdd spec

+Use with rake:

+    $ tdd rake test:functional
+    $ tdd rake spec

 You can pass arguments you would normally pass to `ruby -Itest` or `rspec`